aravi3/Vibes/README.md

 Users can upload song files and an associated image to Vibes.
 In the backend, song and image files are stored using Amazon Web Service's cloud service.
-The paperclip gem takes care of redirecting file uploads to AWS.
+The paperclip gem takes care of redirecting file uploads to Amazon S3.

 Users can also create custom profiles with images and descriptions that will allow others in the community to see, play, and like their songs.
 Each user also has their own "Likes"